NormieNoob/Basic_Python/README.md

-# Header 1
+# Python program to generate password

-This is the first line
+ This is a basic python program to generate password